 To make a gentle, effective DIY vinyl siding cleaner, do the following:

-- In one bucket, combine four tablespoons liquid detergent (make sure it is oil-free) and eight tablespoons baking soda.
+- In one bucket, combine four tablespoons of liquid detergent (make sure it is oil-free) and eight tablespoons of baking soda.
 Stir until the baking soda is dissolved.

 - Add four tablespoons of vinegar.
 Mix thoroughly.